BD00ley/senior-design/README.md

 # senior-design
-The backend and frontend raspberry pi i2c files of my senior design project.
+The source files for my Robot Arm project of senior design.